 In 2005 he was presented with ‘The Golden Note’ award from ASCAP, the top honour for a British writer, and he has appeared in Nashville regularly with other songwriters in showcase events.
 In 2013 The Performing Rights Society in the UK awarded him his second Ivor Novello statue for ‘Outstanding Achievement’.

-Whilst releasing solo albums and DVDs and working on many different projects, including new solo recordings, Justin continues to tour with the Moody Blues all across the world.
+Whilst releasing solo albums and DVDs and working on many different projects, including new solo recordings, Justin continues to tour all across the world.
 Justin records in Italy and France of which he says, “Spending time making music in a beautiful place with your friends is every songwriter’s dream”.
-His latest album of new songs ‘Spirits Of The Western Sky’ – for Eagle Rock – was followed by several solo tours, and most recently a ‘live in concert’ DVD ‘Spirits…Live’, which reached No1 on the Billboard Video chart.
-“My acoustic solo tours give the perfect balance to the big production of the Moody Blues concerts.
-I’m so lucky to have both”.
-His live solo show is currently being shown all over the USA on PBS TV.
+His last album of new songs ‘Spirits Of The Western Sky’ – for Eagle Rock – was followed by numerous solo tours, a ‘live in concert’ DVD ‘Spirits…Live’, which reached No1 on the Billboard Video chart.
+His live solo show has been shown all over the USA on PBS TV.

 “I have spent most of my life, so far, on the road”, says Justin.
 “Playing live and creating a small piece of magic in a room is like a drug to me, one that I never want to give up”.
 His is a talent that has helped soundtrack more than a generation and created a legacy that remains undimmed.